m50d/m50d.github.com/_posts/2014-05-03-a-sea-of-troubles.md

 *The Drowned Man* overdoes it though.
 The masks the audience wears, the entrance through a dark and twisting passageway, the group capriciously divided in two at the start are effective haunted-house tricks - but tricks they are, and they cheapen the production.
 And the fear they inspire isn't always so unreasonable; there were a couple of stubbed toes and scraped elbows on the way in.
 Less trivially, at one point I (quite a large guy) was following a small woman down a stairwell, noone else in sight, only to find that at the bottom she was trapped between me and a locked door; at that point a fear of the dark starts to seem a bit less silly.

+There were certainly moments that meant something to me - the fact that I'm writing this at all is proof of that.

 [1] Aside: I think I've figured out why interactive experiences - roleplaying or even videogames - tend to use fantasy or sci-fi settings.
 In more literary genres the story is driven by the characters - but that's the very piece the participants are supposed to provide themselves.
 So instead we use genres where setting - which can be fully controlled - and plot - which can be at least partially controlled - will drive the story, and the players will *hopefully* create something on top but there's some level of fallback to take the pressure off if they're not on best form today.